lichess-bot-devs/lichess-bot/README.md

     - Configurations only in `chessdb_book`:
         - `contribute`: Send the current board position to chessdb for later analysis.
     - Configurations only in `lichess_cloud_analysis`:
-        - `max_score_difference`: When `move_quality` is set to `"good"`, this option specifices the maximum difference between the top scoring move and any other move that will make up the set from which a move will be chosen randomly.
-If this options is set to 25 and the top move in a position has a score of 100, no move with a score of less than 75 will be returned.
+        - `max_score_difference`: When `move_quality` is set to `"good"`, this option specifies the maximum difference between the top scoring move and any other move that will make up the set from which a move will be chosen randomly.
+If this option is set to 25 and the top move in a position has a score of 100, no move with a score of less than 75 will be returned.
         - `min_knodes`: The minimum number of kilonodes to search.
 The minimum number of nodes to search is this value times 1000.
     - Configurations only in `online_egtb`:
         -  `max_pieces`: The maximum number of pieces in the current board for which the tablebase will be consulted.